anlepoly/supplementary_fixes/Readme.md

 #How to use the script
 - First of all, please set your database's host, user and password (**in line 41 of "extract_data.py"**).
 - Run "output_data.py" to show statistical results in each project and output metrics to csv files.
-- In "output_data.py", you can switch project **in line 85**.
+- In "output_data.py", you can switch projects **by line 85**.
 If the project has no sql file, you should set the variable "hasDB" to False.
 - The R code and metrics files are in the folder "csv_data":
    1. "prediction.R" allows you to predict bug reopening with GLM, C5.0, ctree, cforest and randomForest (**in line 5**, please set the random seed value before launching the script)
    2. "chisq+fisher.R" allows you to check significance between single and multi reopening